Chapter 8 (Legion): Critical reviews

 "Chapter 8" received extremely positive reviews from critics.
-The review aggregator website Rotten Tomatoes reported a 89% approval rating with an average rating of 8.2/10 for the episode, based on 19 reviews.
+The review aggregator website Rotten Tomatoes reported an 89% approval rating with an average rating of 8.2/10 for the episode, based on 19 reviews.
 The site's consensus states: "Legions season finale nudges the series closer to asserting its comic roots, forgoing some of its more convention-flouting tendencies in favor of deeper storytelling - and arranging the canvas nicely for its sophomore season."

 Scott Collura of IGN gave the episode a "great" 8.5 out of 10 and wrote in his verdict, "Legion ends its first year in a typically stylish manner, if not with its strongest episode of the season.
 'Chapter 8' seems to set up elements for Season 2 as much as it does resolve Season 1, but we at least have now reached a new era for David where he is free of the Shadow King's influence... even if the creature is still out there somewhere."

 Alex McLevy of The A.V.
 Club gave the episode a "B+" grade and wrote, "This season was entrancing, puzzling, exhausting, and energizing in equal measure.
 That's storytelling that doesn't need any mutant abilities - it's exerting a singular power all its own."